isteinbrecher/latex2ai/README.md

 #### Baseline placement
 Additionally there is the possibility of a *baseline* placement.
 This will result in a label where the baseline is exactly in the vertical center of the label.
-The resulting label can not be easily adjusted and snapped to align with another baseline label or Illustrator text:
+The resulting label can now be easily adjusted and snapped to align with another baseline label or Illustrator text:

 ![Placement baseline](/doc/placement_baseline.png?raw=true)